isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

-## Apply styles to footnote calls and markers
+## Change the styles of footnote calls and markers

-You can apply styles to the footnote calls and markers and manage their appearance in the PDF output.
+You can change the styles of the footnote calls and markers and manage their appearance in the PDF output.
 These styles help you quickly identify the footnotes in the document.

 **Example 1**: